The 20 Best Partial Familial Epilepsy Doctors Near Me in Pittsburgh, PA

 English

-William Freiberg is a Neurologist in Pittsburgh, Pennsylvania.
-Dr. Freiberg has been practicing medicine for over 18 years and is rated as an Experienced provider by MediFind in the treatment of Partial Familial Epilepsy.
-His top areas of expertise are Generalized Tonic-Clonic Seizure, Seizures, Stroke, and Transient Ischemic Attack (TIA).
+William Freiberg is a Neurologist practicing medicine in Pittsburgh, Pennsylvania.
+He has been practicing medicine for over 18 years.
+Dr. Freiberg is rated as an Experienced provider by MediFind in the treatment of Partial Familial Epilepsy.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Generalized Tonic-Clonic Seizure, Seizures, Stroke, and Transient Ischemic Attack (TIA).

 Experienced in Partial Familial Epilepsy